orionrobots/orionrobots.github.io/content/2017/11/2017-11-24-decoding-robot-messages.md

 ---
 There are crazy sales this weekend at some of my favourite places to buy stuff to play with.
 Pimoroni, The PiHut and Cool Components are all having fun.

-Pimoroni have been running a [#yarrbooty challenge again on Twitter](https://twitter.com/search?q=%23yarrbooty&src=typd) - with vouchers and free stuff.
+Pimoroni have been running a #yarrbooty challenge again - with vouchers and free stuff.

 Pimoroni have also been dropping interesting messages about the robots taking over, and then streams of binary-as-text.